Best Baklava in Istanbul: Top 10 Baklava Shops

 9. Develi 1912 Samatya

 This one is a restaurant first.
-Develi 1912 Samatya is a long-running name for Antep and Turkish cooking, simple and elegant inside, with two terraces looking out over the sea.
+Develi 1912 Samatya is a long-running name for Antep and Turkish cooking, simple and elegant inside, with terraces looking out over the Sea of Marmara.
 Order the kebab, take your time, and finish with a slice of baklava made by a kitchen that has had more than a century to practice.

 10. Dedeoğlu Baklava